adamhajari/spyre/README.md

 app.launch()
 ```

 The SimpleSineApp class inherits server.App which includes a few methods that you can override to generate outputs.
 In this case we want our app to display a Plot so we'll overide the getPlot method.
-This method should return a matplotlib figure.
+This method should return a matplotlib figure object or Axes object.

 We also need specify the attributes of our inputs and outputs which we can do by defining the App's inputs and outputs variables.

 ### inputs ###
 This is a list of input dictionaries.
 In our simple example above, there's only one input, of type "text".
 We give it a label and initial value with the keys "label" and "value".
-The value from this input will be used as an input parameter when generating the outputs (a plot in this case), so we need to also give it a variable_name that we can reference in the getPlot method. "action_id" is an optional variable that equals either an output_id from the list of outputs, or a control_id from the list of controls (we'll get to controls in the next example).
+The value from this input will be used as an input parameter when generating the outputs (a plot in this case), so we need to also give it a key that we can reference in any output methods (getPlot in this case). "action_id" is an optional variable that equals either an output_id from the list of outputs, or a control_id from the list of controls (we'll get to controls in the next example).
 When action_id is defined, a change in the input will result in either an update to the referenced output or a call to the functions connected to the referenced control.

 ### outputs ###
-output_types can be "plot", "image", "table", "html", or "download".
-In addition to the output_type, we also need to provide a unique output_id.
-If this output is suppose to get updated on execution of one of the controls specified in the list of controls, we need to also specify the control_id of that controller.
+an output's `type` can be "plot", "image", "table", "html", or "download".
+In addition to the type, we also need to provide a unique id.
+If this output is suppose to get updated on execution of one of the controls specified in the list of controls, we need to also specify the control_id of that controller (which we'll see in the next example).
 All outputs get generated on page load by default.
 If we want an output *not* to load on the page load, we can also set "on_page_load" to False.

 ### controls ###
 Controls are one mechanism by which a spyre app can update its outputs.
-The "control_id" can be referenced by either an input or an output.
-When an output references the control_id, executing the control updates that output.
-When an input references the controld_id (via the "action_id"), updating the input executes the control.
-The two control_types are "button" and "hidden". "button" will add a button to the left panel.
+A control's "id" can be referenced by either an input or an output.
+When an output references the control's id, executing the control updates that output.
+When an input references the controld's id (via the "action_id"), updating the input executes the control.
+The two control `type` options are "button" and "hidden". "button" will add a button to the left panel.
 No control is added to the left-panel for control_types "hidden". "hidden" controls are useful for linking a single input action to multiple outputs.

 ### generating a plot ###
 Let's get back to our getPlot method.
 Notice that it takes a single argument: params. params is a dictionary containing:

-1. all of the input values (with key equal to the variable_name specified in the input dictionary)
+1. all of the input values (with key equal to the key specified in the input dictionary)
 2. the output_id for the output that needs to get created.
+You usually don't need to do anything with this.

-For this simple example you can ignore the output_id.
 With the exception of the input type "checkboxgroup", the value of each of the params is a string.
 In this example our one input variable represents a frequency, which is a number, so we'll need to cast it as a float before we use it.
 The matplotlib figure returned by getPlot will be displayed in the right panel of our Spyre app.

 ### launching the app ###
 To launch our app we just need to create an instance of our SimpleSineApp class and call the launch method.
 The launch method takes to optional parameters: host and port.
 By default, apps are served locally on port 8080.
 Set host='0.0.0.0' to serve your app to external traffic.